 Some barbecue joints are temples of meat and technique, a place to evaluate smoke rings and eschew sauce.
 However, enter this little pink storefront on Rainier and it feels like you just scored an invite to an epic family barbecue.
-And a really nice family, at that.
+A really nice family, at that.
 Brisket is tender, rib meat can’t wait to part ways with the bone, and it all comes slathered in a tangy tomato-based sauce.
 Sides are barbecue standards (baked beans, yams, coleslaw, potato salad) but are clearly made with care and no shortage of extra steps.
-This means fluffy cornbread and mac and cheese that isn’t overly soupy; the greens—cooked with tiny chopped-up bits of brisket end—might be the best barbecue greens of your life.
+This means fluffy corn bread and mac and cheese that isn’t overly soupy; the greens—cooked with bits of chopped-up brisket end—might be the best barbecue greens you’ll eat in this lifetime.
 Yes, you’ll be crazy full by the end of it all, but if Thanksgiving happened in summertime, it would taste like Emma’s sweet potato pie.